centricconsulting/agent_c_framework/src/agent_c_tools/src/agent_c_tools/tools/uipath/README.md

 This toolset is designed to be extended with additional UiPath functionality:

-- Process deployment and management
+- ✅ Process deployment and management (create_process)
-- Job triggering and monitoring
+- ✅ Job triggering and monitoring (run_process)
 - Robot management
 - Queue item processing
 - Audit log retrieval